mjavason/Text-Content-Moderation-API/README.md

 # Text Content Moderation API

 A robust API for real-time text content moderation, ensuring a safe and positive user experience.
-Easily monitor and rate text for spam, hate speech, profanity, and sentiment using natural language processing (NLP).
+Easily monitor and rate text for hate speech, profanity, and sentiment using natural language processing (NLP).
 The API is live at [Text Content Moderation](https://text-content-moderation.onrender.com).

 ## Overview